Tunis–Carthage International Airport: Cargo

+Statistics

 Other facilities

 The head office of the Tunisian Civil Aviation and Airports Authority (OACA) is on the airport property.

 Ground transportation

 The airport is served by bus lines and taxis, but not by a railway (the L'Aéroport station on the TGM suburban rail line does not actually serve it, being several kilometers distant).

 Accidents and incidents

 On 7 May 2002, EgyptAir Flight 843, a Boeing 737 from Cairo crashed 4 miles from Tunis–Carthage International Airport.
 Of the 62 people on board, 14 were killed.